 In 1987 my company Sector Software released a spelling checker for the Sinclair QL by the name of Spellbound, this checked your spelling in real time as you typed, this is a feature that many thought that Microsoft invented in their recent Microsoft Office software, we were doing this ten years earlier than Microsoft.
 Spellbound spelling checker did not only work within a wordprocessor though, by linking itself in to the keyboard input queue it worked exactly the same in ANY program running in the computer, for example you could be in your accounts package, spreadsheet or even a game and still turn on the spell checking by simply pressing a two key combination, all your spelling from that point onwards being checked as you type, pressing two keys switched it off.

-I noticed an increase in the demand for tuition from people wanting to learn to write their own programs this became an integral part of the services I provided.
+I noticed an increase in the demand for tuition from people wanting to learn to write their own programs, in the 80’s this became an integral part of the services I provided.
 It would later lead to a lifetime of teaching computer skills.

 After realising that many people were experiencing difficulty programming databases, Sector Software released Flashback, this was a pop up database which could be called up at any time with two key presses, it was very simple to use and configure.
 When it was closed down Flashback would either simply disappear, or it would transfer the current record in to the underlying program at the programs cursor position.